MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 104: Maximum Depth of Binary Tree
+Given the root of a binary tree, return its maximum depth.

+A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 # LeetCode 108: Convert Sorted Array to Binary Search Tree:
 Given an integer array nums where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.
 A height-balanced binary tree is a binary tree in which the depth of the two subtrees of every node never differs by more than one.